Got an interesting project to discuss?

 Service Design

 The Zcash blockchain-based payment network leverages zero-knowledge proofs allowing shielded transactions from public eyes.
-The technology worked smoothly, but usability required an expert level understanding and a desktop (or server) running a node you would interact with through a command line interface.
+The technology worked smoothly, but usability was low.
+A user was required to have an expert level of understanding and run a node to interact with through a CLI.
 There were more pain points around the four different types of transactions: transparent or shielded with qualities of shielding or deshielding.
-The users didn’t understand that their privacy coin was not private by default.
-This was a huge marketing mistake, but one required to follow regulations and avoid being thought of as a darkweb coin.
-Part of my job would be to try and fix this basic misunderstanding.
+The users didn't understand that their privacy coin was not private by default as the protocol's description implied!
+This was a huge mistake in the conversation with users, and the technical explanations only further muddied the waters.
+Government regulation (FATF/IRS) and centralized exchanges required a transparent address (or leveraging of viewing keys), but users were not educated well enough to know they needed to create a shielded address to unlock the protocols privacy.
+Part of my job would be to try and fix this basic misunderstanding and repair that relationship, but the majority would be to ensure new users were educated inline with adopting ZEC usage.

 The design brief evolved overtime*, but the final goal was a functioning public wallet.
 What drew me to this project was their mandate of helping the world establish financial freedom with the mantra 'Privacy is a human right'.
 It also allowed me to collaborate with cryptographers working on exotic math and translate my traditional banking experience to the blockchain.